the-full-stack/fsdl-text-recognizer/instructions/lab5.md

 ## W&B Setup

-First, let's set up W&B again.
-We're going to do it a little differently this time.
-Run `wandb init`.
+First, let's set up W&B -- a little differently this time.
+Run `wandb init` inside of the `lab5` directory.
 For the team, choose fsdl, and for the project, name it `fsdl-text-recognizer-project`.

 This will let us all share a project.
 We'll be able to see all of our runs, including network parameters and performance.